aptible/terraform-provider-aptible/docs/resources/log_drains.md

 Based on the `drain_type` it will change what arguments are required.

-Because we support a lot of different destinations for log drain, we could not properly validate all the required fields for each `drain_type`.
+Because we support a lot of different destinations for log drains, we could not properly validate all the required fields for each `drain_type` within terraform.

-So it's possible that terraform will success but the log drain isn't necessarily set up properly.
+It's entirely possible that terraform will pass its linting but the log drain isn't necessarily set up properly in Aptible.

 - `env_id` (Required) - The ID of the environment you would like to deploy your App in.
 See main provider documentation for more on how to determine what